nvk/NoThirdParty/wallets/Electrum.md

 Some servers claim to not log or store information, but it is impossible to know for sure without setting up your own Electrum server.

 As an HD wallet, Electrum generates a new address for every transaction and does not re-use addresses.
 Using a new address for each transaction helps prevent spying on your payments and funds.

+Electrum received a score of 46 out of 100 from the Open Bitcoin Privacy Project’s Spring 2015 report.